rocky-linux/documentation/docs/guides/web/php.md

 Hint: [d]efault, [e]nabled, [x]disabled, [i]nstalled
 ```

-Rocky provides, from its AppStream repository, different PHP module.
+Rocky provides, from its AppStream repository, different PHP modules.

 You will note that the default version of a Rocky 8.5 is 7.2 which has already reached its end of life at the time of writing.